Parent Council 2022 Update

 How can the Parent Council support these relationships and work with the school to achieve its objectives and make improvements where needed?
 You may want to consider your school’s development plan and think about your own activities to support those of the school.
 Also consider what the school does well and what might be something we can do to improve.

 With all this in mind now is the time to call for volunteers.
 If you are a working parent do not worry as we can host future meetings after school at a more convenient time for all members of the group.
 If you feel you would like to join the Parent Council then please fill the form in below.
-I propose that the first meeting of the Parent Council will be on Wednesday 20th November at 9am after all pupils have been dropped off.
+I propose that the first meeting of the Parent Council will be in February 2022 after all pupils have been dropped off.

 Please make every effort to come as in this meeting I will share the following information: